RE:COUNSELING Animated Logo

 While living in Nashville, TN (after pursuing my music career) I decided it was time to go back to school and become a counselor myself.
 I earned my Master of Arts in Clinical Mental Health Counseling at Trevecca Nazarene University while working at Starbucks.
 I moved to Cincinnati in 2015 to complete my internship at Xavier University.
 The day after I completed my internship, I started working at Eating Recovery Center in Cincinnati.
 Working with eating disorders, anxiety, trauma, substance abuse, and personality disorders for over 2 years allowed me to hone practical ways to help people make major changes in their lives.

 I moved to Columbus in 2018 and worked in private practice at Affirmations Psychological Services for 2.5 years.
-My training with Equitas Health Institute and being surrounded by like-minded professionals allowed me to develop my passion for serving the LGBTQIA+ community.
+My training with Equitas Health Institute and being surrounded by like-minded professionals allowed me to develop my passion for serving the LGBTQIA+ and neurodivergent communities.

 I enjoy working with adults 18 and older and especially like helping people through phase-of-life changes like moving, transitions to new jobs, divorce, and graduations.
 I use an eclectic approach that includes evidence-based counseling techniques (CBT, DBT, RO-DBT, ACT, narrative therapy and exposure therapy), my own life experience, and humor to show my clients that change, while challenging, can be an opportunity to grow.